BrunoWozniak/BdubDigital/thank-you.md

 # Thank you for contacting me

-I'll get back to you shortly.
+I'll get back to you shortly.\
+In the meantime, take a look at the services I offer.